jarecoo/practice/notes.md

 * Any Direction in Life, Purposefully Chosen, is Better than a Default, Unchosen Direction
 * An Internal Locus of Control is Central to Happiness
     * You only Control your Thoughts, Attitudes, and Outlook
-    * Self Love is the best way to begin to develop internal control
+    * Self Love is a really good way to begin to develop internal control
     * State of mind dictates happiness, not circumstances
     * Intrinsic motivation is the best motivation (e.g. doing it for you according to your purpose in life)
     * Happiness is in your control, and comes first.